La Alianza Domestic Worker Surveys - Well-Being Report

 WHY THIS MATTERS

-These rates of poor psychological well-being, affecting nearly half of surveyed workers, represent a significant challenge that demands attention.
+These rates of poor psychological well-being, affecting more than half of surveyed workers, represent a significant challenge that demands attention.
 These findings establish an important baseline for monitoring domestic workers' well-being over time.
 The high rates of poor psychological well-being warrant continued monitoring and suggest the need for deeper investigation into the specific work-related factors contributing to these outcomes.
 Future quarterly reports will track these trends alongside economic security and working conditions data to better understand the relationship between work and well-being in this sector.

 ABOUT THE SURVEY

 NDWA surveys thousands of Spanish-speaking domestic workers via La Alianza, a Messenger chatbot.
 This report includes data from 2 quarterly surveys regarding psychological well-being.
-The first quarter survey was fielded in February and had 122 respondents.
-The second quarter survey was fielded in May and had 111 respondents.
-To learn more about NDWA’s La Alianza survey of Spanish-speaking domestic workers, see the methodology section of this report.
+The first quarter survey was fielded in February and had 528 respondents.
+The second quarter survey was fielded in May and had 446 respondents.

 References